In medical terms, a heart attack is known as an acute myocardial infarction (AMI) or myocardial infarction (MI).

-Lack of blood flow happens by many means, though is usually related to plaque build-up in one (or more) of the arteries that supplies blood to the heart muscle (called coronary arteries).
+Lack of blood flow happens by several means, though is usually related to plaque build-up in one (or more) of the arteries that supply blood to the heart muscle (called coronary arteries).

 Without blood flow, there is no oxygen, and without oxygen, the affected heart muscle will begin to die.
 If blood flow isn’t restored quickly, a heart attack can cause permanent heart damage and possibly death.

 When a coronary artery is completely blocked, it is considered a "major" heart attack.

 The coronary artery most susceptible and most commonly blocked is called the left main coronary artery (LMCA), which branches into the left anterior descending (LAD) and circumflex arteries that supply blood flow to the left chambers of the heart (atrium and ventricle).

 The left ventricle is the large pump that sends blood to the rest of the body, and the left atrium fills the left ventricle.
 If either of these chambers fails, the heart cannot get blood to itself, the brain, or anywhere else in the body.

 A blockage in the left coronary artery has long been referred to as, "the widow-maker" for good reason.

 "Mini" (or mild) heart attack - Still dangerous